 - For any modification of existing parking facilities that will increase the facility to a design or use capacity over the above established thresholds.

-The application process consists of completing an application which describes the project.
-When EPGMD determines a license will be required, the applicant will then need to submit an Air Quality Impact Study report consistent with latest version of the Florida Department of Environmental Protection's "Guidelines for Evaluating the Air Quality Impacts of Indirect Sources," and the Broward County Code of Ordinances, Chapter 27, Article IV, Section 27-176, (page 36).
+- The applicant will submit an Air Quality Impact Study after the Environmental Protection and Growth Management Department determines that a license will be required.
+Note: the report must be consistent with latest version of the Florida Department of Environmental Protection's "Guidelines for Evaluating the Air Quality Impacts of Indirect Sources," and the Broward County Code of Ordinances, Chapter 27, Article IV, Section 27-176, (page 36).